Mohammad Reza Aref: 2013 presidential election

 Aref was one of the potential candidates for the presidential elections held in June 2013.
-He said that he would not stand if Khatami run but after Khatami declined, Aref announced that he would run in the election.
+He said that he would not stand if Khatami ran but after Khatami declined, Aref announced that he would run in the election.
 He registered on 11 May 2013 and was confirmed by the Guardian Council.
 His major goals were lowering the unemployment rate and resolving high inflation.
 He pledged an extra 1 million jobs annually, which would include 200 thousand jobs from tourism development.
 He also added that if elected, his administration would bolster Iran's international relations and would find a "political solution" to closing the "[nuclear] dossier once and for all".
 Aref said he would remain "committed to the law" throughout the election process, promising to implement an economic plan to propel the country out of inflation and to achieve development and progress.
 Aref censured the foreign policy of the Ahmadinejad's administration, vowing to improve Iran's diplomatic ties with other countries if elected president.
 He added that the next administration can have friendly ties with the world and improve the conditions in the country through such relations.
 Aref also said he would pursue and implement plans to further the presence and participation of the youth in various arenas of the country.
 Vowing to tackle unemployment, Aref said he aimed all-out development in various political, cultural, economical and social fields.